kutaslab/fitgrid/docs/source/contributing.rst

      pytest

 #.
 When pytests pass, generate the documentation and verify that the
-   documentation sphinx-gallery Python examples in the subdirectories of `fitgrid/docs/source/gallery` in the local source repository all run with the expected results and figures::
+   sphinx-gallery ``*.py`` Python examples in the subdirectories of `fitgrid/docs/source/gallery` in the local source repository all run with the expected results and figures::

     make -C docs clean; make -C docs html

 #.
-When pytests pass and documenation builds locally, commit the
+When pytests pass and documentation builds locally, commit the
-   changes on branch `fg-feature` and push the branch to the forked ``fitgrid`` repository.
+   changes on branch `fg-feature` and push the working branch to your forked ``fitgrid`` repository on GitHub.

 #.
 Sign in to GitHub, navigate to the fork's Action tab and verify
    that the push on branch `fg-feature` triggered a github CI Action